tum-esm/drive-inventory/data/README.md

 # Data folder

-This folder contains the data required to calculate the inventory.
+This folder contains the data required to process the emission inventory.
 Since not all data are publicly available (e.g. VISUM model and traffic counting data), there are some datasets missing. <br><br>

 ## Auxiliary data
 Includes the calendar excel file used to distinguish between different day types.